jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-04.md

 "You absolutely would.
 Don't."

+My stomach started doing nervous flips.
+In less than two hours, I'd be standing in front of 800 people giving the valedictorian speech.
+The speech I'd written and rewritten seventeen times.
+The speech I'd memorized but now couldn't remember the opening line of.

+What was the opening line?

+*When Principal Harrison asked me to be valedictorian speaker, I almost said no.*

+Okay.
+I remembered.
+I was fine.

+Except my hands were shaking.

 At 10:45, music started.
 Pomp and Circumstance, the classic graduation march.
 Cliché and perfect.

 "ROW ONE, GO!"

 The first students began walking.
 Slowly, methodically, we moved forward.

+My heart hammered.
+Speech in less than an hour.
+Don't think about it.
+Just walk.

 I walked with Alicia Lopez, a girl I'd had exactly three conversations with in four years.
 We smiled at each other nervously, two strangers sharing a significant moment.